Why Add My Voice To this Watershed Issue?

 According to the doctrine of the hypostatic union, Christ’s two natures do not act independently; rather, the single divine Person always acts.
 To maintain that Christ is one person, orthodoxy entails that the eternal Son of God is the sole subject of every divine and human action.
 Because a person acts according to a nature, when Jesus experienced human limitations, such as thirst, sleep, or grief, it was always the one divine person of the Son experiencing these according to his assumed human nature.

 This orthodoxy is strained under the adoption thesis.
 By asserting that Christ was not a son in human existence at the moment of the incarnation, the adoption thesis creates an artificial, metaphysical rift.
-It implies that the divine Person related to the Father as a son only according to His divinity, but that the same Person could not relate to the Father as a son according to His humanity (for human adoption was not yet attained).
+It implies that the divine Person related to the Father as a son only according to his divinity, but that the same person could not relate to the Father as a son according to his humanity (for human adoption was not yet attained).
 Consequently, the adoption thesis artificially isolates Christ’s assumed human nature from his divine personhood, essentially treating his humanity as a detached instrument rather than a fully integrated, assumed human nature in one hypostasis.
 It is as though Christ’s humanity needed to catch up in the resurrection, resulting in an eschatological “improvement” unto two distinct modes of sonship, one divine and natural, and one human and adopted.

-Dr. Garner’s responses:
+Dr. Garner’s Responses:

 The following quotes are directed from Dr. Garner to Dr. Letham.
 Afterward, we will examine a few quotes directed at Dr. Tipton.